 37 1948 The Woodlawn Tap (Jimmy's) - Hyde Park

 - It's marginally a restaurant, but it's been around so long and enjoyed so much notoriety that it simply can't be ignored.
-The Woodlawn Tap, at 1172 East 55th Street, was one of many bars and taverns along a lively strip of 55th Street in the Hyde Park neighborhood of Chicago when Jimmy Wilson, a popular local bartender, acquired the business in 1948 and made it his own.
-For the ensuing 51 years, he poured drinks and served cheap bar food to citizens from all stations in life, from the blue-collar crowd to Nobel laureates and other professors at nearby University of Chicago.
+At 1172 East 55th Street, the Woodlawn Tap was one of many bars and taverns along a lively strip of 55th Street in the Hyde Park neighborhood of Chicago when Jimmy Wilson, a popular local bartender, acquired the business in 1948 and made it his own.
+For the ensuing 51 years, he poured drinks and served cheap bar food to citizens from all stations in life, from the blue-collar crowd to Nobel laureates and other professors at the nearby University of Chicago.
 Patrons have reportedly included Saul Bellow, Margaret Mead, and Dylan Thomas.
-The Woodlawn Tap became so closely associated with Jimmy Wilson that it came to be known as "Jimmy's," although "Jimmy's" was never part of its actual name.
-In 1982, on the occasion of Jimmy's 70th birthday, the President of the University of Chicago recognized his contribution to the neigborhood, its students, and its faculty with a proclamation declaring him an honorary post-doctoral alumnus.
+The Woodlawn Tap became so closely associated with Jimmy Wilson that it became known as "Jimmy's," although "Jimmy's" was never part of its actual name.
+In 1982, on Jimmy's 70th birthday, the President of the University of Chicago recognized his contribution to the neighborhood, its students, and its faculty with a proclamation declaring him an honorary post-doctoral alumnus.
 In 1999, after Jimmy Wilson passed away, the Woodlawn Tap was purchased by bar manager Bill Callahan, who was forced to fight tooth-and-nail to retain the liquor license, which was originally denied because the bar was allegedly within 100 feet of a church (89 to be exact).
 A petition bearing thousands of signatures was soon presented to Richard M. Daley.
-The denial was reversed on appeal, and Jimmy's Woodlawn Tap, now renovated, but closely resembling the original, remains open today, serving not just drinks, but cheeseburgers, hot dogs, Italian beef, Polish sausage, roast beef, and other finger food favorites.
+The denial was reversed on appeal, and Jimmy's Woodlawn Tap, now renovated but closely resembling the original, remains open today, serving drinks and cheeseburgers, hot dogs, Italian beef, Polish sausage, roast beef, and other finger food favorites.

 38 1948 Superdawg - Norwood Park

-- Superdawg at 6363 North Milwaukee Avenue, is one of the few remaining drive-in restaurants in the country, and the very last one in Chicago.
+- Superdawg at 6363 North Milwaukee Avenue is one of the few remaining drive-in restaurants in the country and the last one in Chicago.
 It was first opened in 1948 by Maurie and Flaurie Berman, and it remains a family business today.
-Maurie and Flaurie are depicted as hot dogs on the roof of the building and, last we checked, both remain alive and well.
-Customers drive up and order through a metallic speaker box, and carhops deliver the food on a tray that attaches to the front window (although there's limited counter seating inside and a few patio tables outside).
-By the way, it's a "Superdawg" not a hot dog.
+Maurie and Flaurie are depicted as hot dogs on the roof of the building, and, last we checked, both remain alive and well.
+Customers drive up and order through a metallic speaker box.
+Carhops deliver the food on a tray that attaches to the front window (although there's limited counter seating inside and a few patio tables outside).
+By the way, it's a "Superdawg," not a hot dog.
 It's bigger than most Chicago hot dogs, and it's loaded with condiments, including mustard, relish, chopped onions, and a giant green pickle.
 Order a "hot dog," and you'll get an icy stare, as any loyal Superdawg customer can attest.
 Oh, and no ketchup.
 You want ketchup?
 Then put it on yourself.
-All sandwiches are served with crinkle-cut french fries and green tomatoes that come in distinctive heat-preserving boxes.
+All sandwiches are served with crinkle-cut french fries and green tomatoes in distinctive heat-preserving boxes.

 39 1948 Calumet Fisheries - South Deering

-Brothers-in-law Sid Kotlick and Len Toll purchased the Calumet Fisheries in 1948 and created a restaurant that soon became famous for its oak-smoked seafood (including salmon steaks, trout, chubs, and shrimp) which is cured in a tiny smokehouse out back.
-There's no seating, no bathroom, and no parking, and credit cards are not accepted.
-Calumet Fisheries is located at 3259 East 95th Street in the South Deering neighborhood of Chicago It's strictly a carry-out operation, with the smoked shrimp and the smoked salmon being by far the biggest sellers.
-In 2010, Calumet Fisheries (which is still owned by the Kotlick and Toll families) was one of five restaurants honored by the James Beard Foundation as an American classic.
+Brothers-in-law Sid Kotlick and Len Toll purchased the Calumet Fisheries in 1948.
+They created a restaurant that soon became famous for its oak-smoked seafood (including salmon steaks, trout, chubs, and shrimp), which is cured in a tiny smokehouse outback.
+Calumet Fisheries is located at 3259 East 95th Street in the South Deering neighborhood of Chicago.
+It's strictly a carry-out operation, with the smoked shrimp and the smoked salmon being the biggest sellers.
+There's no seating, no bathroom, and parking, and credit cards are not accepted.
+In 2010, Calumet Fisheries (still owned by the Kotlick and Toll families) was one of five restaurants honored by the James Beard Foundation as an American classic.
 To earn the award, the south side eatery demonstrated a timeless appeal and quality food reflecting the character of its community.

-Incidentally, fans of the Blues Brothers may know that Jake and Elwood Blues, driving their second-hand police cruiser, pass directly in front of Calumet Fisheries as they accelerate and then hurdle the drawbridge over the Calumet River while "She Caught The Katy" blares in the background.
-Photographs of the movie sequence are on display inside the red-roofed shack, along with other memorabilia.
+Incidentally, fans of the Blues Brothers may know that Jake and Elwood Blues, driving their second-hand police cruiser, pass directly in front of Calumet Fisheries as they accelerate and then hurdle the drawbridge over the Calumet River.
+At the same time, "She Caught The Katy" blares in the background.
+Photographs of the movie sequence are on display inside the red-roofed shack and other memorabilia.

 40 1949 Charcoal Oven - Skokie